A Cisco router’s architecture can be categorized into three operational planes:

 stopbits Set async line stop bits

-telnet Telnet protocol-specific configuration
+telnet Telnet protocol-specific

 terminal-type Set the terminal type